 General upkeep of your home

 We can all hope for a trouble-free home but things will inevitably go wrong with it from time to time.
 General maintenance alone, even if it’s regular wear-and-tear over time, will need paying for.
-The average repair bill for new homeowners is estimated at £4,205.

 The amount you pay is based on where you live and the valuation the property is in (apart from Northern Ireland where rates are set individually).
 You can check your council tax band by going to the Gov.uk website.

 There’s no getting away from the running costs of a home – the likes of water, gas and electricity and this is before you include other bills such as telephone, television or broadband.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE